wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 After that your player should work fine.

 == Changelog ==

+= 1.5.5 =
+* Bug fix: if the "animate" option was set to false, the editor customizer window throw an error preventing the correct behavior.

 = 1.5.4 =
 * New feature: the plug-in customizer editor will open even if the URL is not explicitally pointing to an MP3 file.